An OK story teller can tell someone else’s story.

 Well, OK the internet has always been amazing – but there are some seriously talented people out there, inventing new concepts with the latest in web development.
 These are just some of the things I’ve fetched from our [content] share list emails:

-“3 Dreams of Black” is an interactive film by Chris Milk and Google that uses WebGL.
+Created by by Chris Milk and Google,“3 Dreams of Black” is an interactive film that uses WebGL.
 WebGL is a context of the HTML5 canvas element that enables hardware-accelerated 3D graphics in the web browser without a plug-in.
 It’s insane.

 A tie-in with the August 2013 print magazine, this massive feature from The National Geographic re-purposes visual and audio assets already acquired by National Geographic’s filming team on location into a huge interactive journalism piece.
 The simple interaction and design allows the massive images and video to shine, whilst adding subtly to it with the audio tracks.